HautaniemiLab/jellyfish/README.md

 pushing the emerging subclones towards the leaves of the sample tree.
-In practice, Jellyfish finds the [Lowest Common Ancestor](https://en.wikipedia.org/wiki/Lowest_common_ancestor) (LCA) of each cluster (a subclone and all its descendants) in the sample tree.
-The LCA is visualized as an emerging bell, indicating where the subclone first appears in the sample tree.
+In practice, Jellyfish finds the [Lowest Common Ancestor](https://en.wikipedia.org/wiki/Lowest_common_ancestor) (LCA) of each clade (a subclone and all its descendants) in the sample tree.
+The LCA subclone is visualized as an emerging bell, indicating where the subclone first appears in the sample tree.

 Each sample without an explicit parent is considered a child of the _inferred root_ sample.
 It is a virtual or hypothetical sample that is used to anchor the